Mansion History

 The Enslaved People of Albania Plantation

 Albania Mansion history picThe history of Albania would be incomplete without discussing the important role of the enslaved people who built and worked the plantation.
 Upon the death of Charles Alexandre Grevemberg in 1851, records indicate his estate was entrusted to his wife Euphemie Fuselier which included 168 enslaved people, by 1860 the number of enslaved people totaled 210.
 They farmed sugar cane on over 6,000 acres of surrounding land.
 Within the enslavement there were biracial children born into slavery.
 Today, we have knowledge of biracial descendants who continue to live in nearby Grand Marais, a Creole community, in rural Jeanerette.
 Also, as far east as New Jersey, as far west as California and as far north as Illinois.
-We have been privileged to welcome some of them home to visit, thus far.
+We have been privileged to welcome many of them home to visit, thus far.

 Their relationship to the property is a unique and complicated history.
 They have walked the floors their white ancestors have trod upon, and they have marveled at the magnificent architectural creation built by the hands of their enslaved ancestors.

 We understand that owning this piece of history comes with a responsibility to be honest about the past.
 Nothing can be said to ameliorate the pain of slavery or justify its existence.
 The ugliness of the past cannot be overlooked, even as we embrace the beauty that was created and still stands today.
 In our visits with biracial family members the discussion always seems to turn to the idea that such beauty can come from such a dark place.
 The beautiful and the ugly are intertwined, just as they are in most of us.
-We take comfort in the fact that the surrounding sugar cane acreage is owned by the City of New Orleans and that for these last 115 years it has been used to increase access to higher education.
+We take comfort in the fact that the surrounding sugar cane acreage is owned by the City of New Orleans and that for these last 115 plus years it has been used to increase access to higher education.

 For educational resources or to find out more about the enslaved at Albania: